 A non-zero UI wage effect has an important policy implication.
 Connecting these results to a normative model of UI points to an overlooked fiscal externality due to the UI wage effect: UI affects future tax revenue through higher wages.
 The conventional outlook on the fiscal externality of UI has focused on the unemployment-duration effect of UI, measuring the fiscal effect of benefit payments and lost tax revenues due to longer non-employment durations.
 However, if UI affects reemployment wages, it will also change future tax revenues.
 The fiscal externality of UI should thus be calculated as the sum of the traditional negative non-employment-duration externality, and this re-employment-wage externality, the sign of which depends on the sign of the UI wage effect.
-In our sample, the wage externality is positive, and has the same order of magnitude as the traditional duration externality, but with the opposite sign.5 Based on our theoretical insights and this empirical estimate, we conclude that the optimal level of UI varies depending on the relative importance of the effort vs. selectivity margins in job search, since those determine the sign of the UI wage effect and thus, also the sign of the reemployment-wage fiscal externality of UI.
+In our sample, the wage externality is positive, and has the same order of magnitude as the traditional duration externality, but with the opposite sign.
+Based on our theoretical insights and this empirical estimate, we conclude that the optimal level of UI varies depending on the relative importance of the effort vs. selectivity margins in job search.
 These results suggest that taking gains in job quality into account could significantly change the optimal generosity of UI.

 The outline of the paper is as follows.
 Section 1 discusses the empirical setting.
 Section 2 presents the main estimation results of the UI wage effect.
-Section 3 sets up a theoretical model and shows how it can reconcile our result with previous literature.
+Section 3 sets up a theoretical model and shows how it can reconcile our result with the previous literature.
 Section 4 studies the mechanisms driving the UI wage effect.
-Section 5 investigate policy implication of our findings and Section 6 concludes.
+Section 5 investigate the policy implications of our findings and Section 6 concludes.
 Theoretical derivations, the proofs of propositions, validity tests, and further robustness checks are collected in an online Appendix.